disneystreaming/weaver-test/docs/global_resources.md

 Weaver guarantees the following order :

 * All `weaver.GlobalResourcesInit` in current compile-unit are run.
-Because the interface they have access to is "write-only", the order in which these instances are used should not matter .
+Because the interface they have access to is "write-only", the order in which these instances are used should not matter.
 * All suites are run in arbitrary order.
 Whether they run in parallel or not depends on the build-tool settings, not weaver.
 * Weaver then calls the finalisers of the resources created from the various `GlobalResourceInit` instances.